RedisLabs/redislabs-docs/content/rc/subscriptions/maintenance/set-maintenance-windows.md

 1. Click **Continue** to confirm your selection.

-You will only be allowed to skip non-urgent maintenance twice in one month.
+You will only be allowed to skip maintenance twice in one month.